Skip to content

 • Go back to your Wifi Network on your computer

-• Find out the new IP of the board, or in your Wifi Network settings or by looking at the log in the Serial Monitor (see above)
+• Alternatively, find the IP by checking your router or by looking at the log in the Serial Monitor (see above)

 • (sometimes it takes a while to load pages for the first time, might be related to caching of javascript, on the issuelist)